CaskAle/iot-workshop/README.md

 Here we will create the Bluemix side of the application.
 This will be a Node-Red application that will receive sensor events from, and send commands to a Raspberry Pi.
-We will start with a Node-Red boilerplate application and connect the IoT, Watson Conversation, and dashDB services to it.
+We will start with a Node-Red boilerplate application and connect IoT and dashDB services to it.

 1. Open a browser and sign in to one of your team’s Bluemix accounts at [**www.bluemix.net**](http://www.bluemix.net).
 You will be using